Russia’s forces begin temporary ceasefire as Ukraine rejects truce

 “Putin cannot reasonably expect Ukraine to meet the terms of this suddenly declared ceasefire and may have called for the ceasefire to frame Ukraine as unaccommodating and unwilling to take the necessary steps toward negotiations.”

+Russia has been criticised for failing to allow a ceasefire on 25 December, which is when many Orthodox Ukrainians celebrate Christmas, and on new year.

-Russian forces had ramped up attacks on Ukraine during Christmas and New Year even though the Volodymyr Zelensky administration had called for respite.
+Russian forces had ramped up attacks on Ukraine over the Christmas period even though the Volodymyr Zelensky administration had called for respite.

 Kremlin officials said Mr Putin has ordered the ceasefire from Friday midday for 36 hours on request from the head of the Russian Orthodox Church in view of Christmas being celebrated in Moscow.